Extended Hear Warning issued for Toronto

-Based on information from Environment and Climate Change Canada, Dr. Eileen de Villa, Toronto’s Medical Officer of Health, has issued a Heat Warning for Toronto today.
-The Heat Warning will be in effect until further notice.
+Based on information from Environment and Climate Change Canada, Dr. Eileen de Villa, Toronto’s Medical Officer of Health, has upgraded the Heat Warning to an Extended Heat Warning until further notice.

-During a Heat Warning, members of the public are encouraged to visit family, friends and neighbours, especially isolated adults and seniors who are at greater risk of suffering from heat-related illness, to make sure they are cool and drinking plenty of fluids.
-Other groups at risk include people with chronic illnesses, individuals with limited mobility or certain mental health illnesses, infants and young children, people on certain medications and those who are homeless.
+During an Extended Heat Warning, members of the public are encouraged to visit family, friends and neighbours, especially isolated adults and seniors who are at greater risk of suffering from heat-related illness, to make sure they are cool and drinking plenty of fluids.
+Other groups at risk include people with chronic illnesses, individuals with limited mobility or certain mental health illnesses, infants and young children, people on certain medications, and those who are homeless.

-Members of the public are advised to beat the heat by taking these precautions:
+Members of the public are also advised to beat the heat by taking these precautions:

 • Drink lots of cool water even before you feel thirsty.

-• Go to air-conditioned places such as shopping malls, local libraries and community centres.
+• Go to air-conditioned places, including shopping malls, local libraries and community centres.

-• Wear loose, light-coloured, breathable clothing and, when outdoors, wear a
+• Wear loose, light-coloured, breathable clothing and when outdoors wear a wide-brimmed hat.

 • Avoid the sun and stay in the shade or use an umbrella.

-• Reschedule or plan outdoor activities so they take place during cooler parts of the day.
+• Reschedule or plan outdoor activities for the cooler parts of the day.

-• Make sure that elderly people, children or pets are not left unattended in a car.
+• Never leave seniors, children or pets unattended in a car.

-More information about how to beat the heat is available at http://www.toronto.ca/health/keepcool.
+More information about how to beat the heat is available at toronto.ca/health/keepcool.

-Information to help residents prepare for extreme weather and weatherproof their homes is available at http://www.toronto.ca/extremeweatherready.
+Information to help residents prepare for extreme weather and weatherproof their homes is available at toronto.ca/extremeweatherready.

 Toronto is Canada’s largest city, the fourth largest in North America, and home to a diverse population of about 2.8 million people.
 It is a global centre for business, finance, arts and culture and is consistently ranked one of the world’s most livable cities.
-For information on non-emergency City services and programs, Toronto residents, businesses and visitors can visit http://www.toronto.ca, call 311, 24 hours a day, 7 days a week, or follow us on Twitter at http://www.twitter.com/TorontoComms, on Instagram at http://www.instagram.com/cityofto or on Facebook at http://www.facebook.com/cityofto.
+For information on non-emergency City services and programs, Toronto residents, businesses and visitors can visit toronto.ca, call 311, 24 hours a day, 7 days a week, or follow us on Twitter at twitter.com/TorontoComms, on Instagram at instagram.com/cityofto or on Facebook at facebook.com/cityofto.